algrt-hm/gollm/README.md

 	-p	use Perplexity
 	-t	test API keys (note: they will be displayed)
-	-l	enable logging of model interactions to ~/gollm_logs.jsonl
+	-l	enable logging of model interactions to ~/gollm_logs.jsonl -q	quiet mode: turns off logging and all non-essential output

 	API keys should be set using the environment variables below: